rook/rook/design/object-store-user.md

   storageClass: rook-ceph-object-store  # name of storage class
   displayName: aUserDisplayName
 ```
-Through the `storageClass` value we know the namespace and name of the object store.
+Since a storage class is specified we don’t need to know the namespace nor name of the object store.
+If the storage class is omitted then the `store` stanza must be provided and non-empty, and the user and secret will reside in the same namespace as the object store (as is true today).
+When `storageClass` is defined the `store` property may be completely omitted, or specified but its value must be empty.

 #### Secret OwnerReference
 Today, the generated key-pair secret’s owner reference is the id of the ceph cluster, which is also the same owner set for the CephObjectStoreUser.
 Thus, using the Kubernete’s [cascading deletes feature](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#foreground-cascading-deletion), the secret is not actually deleted until the ceph cluster is deleted.
 This enhancement proposes to set the Secret’s OwnerReference to the id of the CephObjectStoreUser that created the secret.
 So, when the CephObjectStoreUser is deleted, its secret is automatically deleted.

+#### Secret Finalizer
-A finalizer will also be added so that the the generated secret cannot be deleted until its ownerCephObjectStoreUser is first deleted.
+A finalizer will be added so that the the generated secret cannot be prematurely deleted until its owner CephObjectStoreUser is deleted.
+The purpose of this is to prevent the stand-alone deletion of the generated secret and thus to ensure that the user and secret resources are coupled.
+It is possible to allow deletion of the secret without deleting the user depending on how rook-ceph behaves when a bucket's credentials are missing.

 #### Secret Name
 See note [1] above.
 Essentially, if the object store name is embedded in the secret’s name then the app developer needs to know the name (and namespace) of the object store.
 This defeats the main benefit of adding a storage class property to the API.